Logarithmic gradient estimate and Universal bounds for semilinear elliptic equations revisited: Elliptic equations of auxiliary functions

 where $\g, d\ge0$ are undetermined real numbers.

+\begin{remark} The first type and the second type of auxiliary functions work for the dimensions greater than or equal to 4 and less than 4 respectively.
+This is determined when we make the lower bound estimate for the coefficient of the principal term in our proof.
+Because when we truncate the solution, we need a positive lower bound of the principal term coefficient that is independent of $\e$.
+This forces us to use the second type of auxiliary function instead of the first type when the dimension is less than 4.
+The detailed technical details can be found in Subsection \ref{s33}. \end{remark}

-The following two lemmas give elliptic equations about auxiliary functions $F,G$. \begin{lem} Let $u$ be a positive solution of \eqref{GE} on $B(x_0,2R)\subset\M$, $w$ be defined by \eqref{tran} and $F$ be its first kind auxiliary function as \eqref{F}.
-If $f(x,u)>0$ on $B(x_0,2R)\times(0,\infty)$, then we have
+The following two lemmas give elliptic equations about auxiliary functions $F,G$. \begin{lemma} Let $u$ be a positive solution of \eqref{LE} on $B(x_0,2R)\subset\M^n$, $w$ be defined by \eqref{tran} with $\b\neq 0$ and $F$ be its first type auxiliary function as \eqref{F} with $\g,\e,d\ge 0$.
+Then we have

 on $B(x_0,2R)$, where